michaelnisi/troubled/data/posts/2019/graphql.md

   "path": "2019/02"
 }

-Recently, I had a chance to try GraphQL on iOS.
-After a quick search for a client library, I picked Apollo iOS and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
-But its main purpose is comparing the imperative RESTful with the declarative GraphQL way, from a client author’s perspective.
+Recently, I finally got around to try GraphQL.
+I know, right?
+Ready to jump on the bandwagon—it’s a developer [mega-trend](https://blog.apollographql.com/highlights-from-graphql-summit-2018-30a766291691)—I picked Apollo iOS and built [Swifters](https://github.com/michaelnisi/swifters), a little app that lists Swift users on GitHub.
+Although incredibly useful in its own right, its purpose is to explore GraphQL, evaluating its declarative—compared with the imperative [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)—architecture.

 REST is procedural and if you have ever maintained an app which talks to a bunch of microservices, you know the pain.
 Coordinating servers and clients, even if it’s the same person or team working on them, is a mess—eventually leading to conservatism.
 With too many moving parts comes a fear of change.